The Spirits Workshop

 That first still affectionately called ‘Yoyo’, helped the crew at The Spirits Workshop create Curiosity Gin - Recipe #23.
 The team perfected the stuff through trial and error and through lots of late night tastings.
 It took 23 tries to get it just right and the final result is made with Canterbury grain and eleven botanicals including Otago lavender, Manuka and fresh citrus.

 On the other side of the cellar door shelves, you'll find Divergence Single Malt Whisky - the product that got this whole thing started.
 Divergence is also uniquely New Zealand, made from 100% Canterbury grown and malted barley.
-It’s mashed, fermented, distilled and aged for 3+ years in Virgin French Oak barrels right here at the workshop.
-This drop’s toffee, chocolate notes and florally undertones are joined by a Pinot Noir Barrel Aged and Sloe Gin Barrel Finished expression, too.
+It’s mashed, fermented, distilled and aged for 7+ years in Virgin Oak barrels right here at the workshop.
+This drop’s toffee, chocolate notes and florally undertones are joined by a Pinot Noir Barrel Aged and Port Barrel from New Zealand and Australia aged expression, too.
 Whiskey lover or not, it’s easy to see that these spirits have that industry ‘polish’ but are rooted in nature, our place, and a commitment to creating something truly special.

 The Spirits Workshop Distillery Tour is an excellent way to spend an hour or two whether you’re just in town for the weekend or have lived here your whole life.
 You’ll learn about the whisky and gin making processes from the distillers themselves, get to see the stills, soak up the barrel room scent, and experience a guided tasting.
-Take away your favourite drop from the cellar door at the end and your tour is free!
+Your tour voucher includes a special cellar door discount, so you can take home your favourite drop at a great price.

 Information not correct?
 Report an error